theroryn/MortgageBuddy/Docs/sprint_log_1.md

 - `user.py`, `loan.py`, `calculator.py`, and `main.py`added
 - Commits made for each major class and test milestone
 - `.gitignore` configured to exclude cache, environment files
-- Pushed to a private GitHub repository using Github CLI
+- Pushed to a private GitHub repository using VS-Code Source Control

 ---